HandsOnDataViz/book/docs/HandsOnDataViz.md

 </tbody>
 </table>

 But wait—this isn’t a fair comparison.
-Take another look at the top five states and you’ll may notice that all of them have smaller populations than larger ones such as California and Texas, which appear at the very bottom of the full dataset.
+Take another look at the five states above and you’ll may notice that all of them have smaller populations than larger states, such as California and Texas, which appear at the very bottom of the full dataset.
 To paint a more accurate picture, let’s rephrase the question to adjust for population differences.

 1.  *Which US states had the lowest number of motor vehicle crash deaths when adjusted for population?* Now let’s *normalize* the death data